 The ebooks team is working remotely to support you during this difficult time.
 Please contact us if we can help in any way (but bear in mind we are receiving a lot of enquiries so might take a little while to reply).

-In addition to our usual ebook resources, a number of publishers have opened up temporary access to their content (in most cases to Cambridge members only).
-Details are being added to the list of ebook platforms on the left of this page (indicated by a ) and to A-Z Databases: Resources opened for COVID-19.
+During lockdown, a number of publishers opened up temporary access to their content (in most cases to Cambridge members only) in addition to our usual ebook resources.
+Most temporary access has now ended, but resources that are still available on this basis are indicated by a on the list of ebook platforms on this page and at A-Z databases: Resources opened for COVID-19.